-Toronto Sector Skills Academy 2020 Application
+2020-21 Toronto Sector Skills Academy Application

+Due to COVID-19, the 2020-21 cohort of the Toronto Sector Skills Academy has been delayed.
+All rescheduled dates, including the application deadline, retreat and workshop dates, and special receptions will be announced in October 2020.
+Please check our website for updates.

 Thank you for your interest in applying to participate in the Toronto Sector Skills Academy.

-The Toronto Sector Skills Academy application deadline is 2:00pm on June 16, 2020.
+The Toronto Sector Skills Academy application deadline is 2:00pm on June 16, 2020 To be rescheduled.

 A completed application with all of the required attachments must be sent electronically to: SectorSkills@MetcalfFoundation.com